This article contains affiliate links

 Modern machinery and globalisation has changed how we farm and manage the landscape.

-From this two major changes have occurred; Wildlife habitats have declined and people have had less access to nature.
+Two major changes have occurred; Wildlife habitats have declined and people have had less access to nature.

 In today’s ever chaotic and stressful world wildlife gardens enable us to unwind.
 It has been found that people who live surrounded by plants and animals are generally more fulfilled.

-Not only are wildlife gardens good for us they are proving pretty valuable for wildlife too.
+Not only are wildlife gardens good for us they are pretty valuable for wildlife too.
 In the UK alone private gardens make up more land than all the national nature reserves combined.

 This means collectively we all have the ability boost national, wildlife habitats.